nextflow-io/training/docs/hands_on/04_implementation.md

         - the genome index in the output channel from the `prepare_genome_samtools` process.
         - the genome dictionary in the output channel from the `prepare_genome_picard` process.
         - the set containing the split reads in the output channel from the `rnaseq_gatk_splitNcigar` process.
-        - the set containing the filtered/recoded VCF file and the tab index (TBI) file in the output channel from the process `prepare_vcf_file`.
+        - the set containing the filtered/recoded VCF file and the tab index (TBI) file in the output channel from the `prepare_vcf_file` process.
         - the set containing the replicate id, the unique bam file and the unique bam index file which goes into two channels.
         - line specifying the filename of the output bam file